-With rising wholesale net power costs during the period and expected in future years, the District continues to monitor its financial health and metrics.
+The District continues to monitor its financial health and metrics.
 The last retail rate increase was an average of 2.9% effective October 1, 2019.
-There was no retail rate increase in 2020 and no plans for an increase in 2021.
+There was no retail rate increase in 2021 and no increase is expected in 2022.
 The District will continue to evaluate the need for future retail rate increases in order to meet targets established in financial policies.